 You can also review more detailed information about taking part in the process here.

-Community safety is the primary mission of the Board of Probation and Parole.
-Through your continued involvement with the Victim Services Division, we can help your voice be heard.
+Community safety is the primary mission of the Board of Parole.
+Through your continued involvement with the Victim Services Division, we can help your voice to be heard.

 Victim Services Director

-The mission of the Victim Services Unit is to
+The mission of the Victim Services Division is to

 provide information, assistance, and support to